Florida heritage and history are quite a bit more recent than that of most states in the eastern and southern United States of America.

 Their efforts help keep Florida history and heritage alive; without them we wouldn't know much about what went on before us.

-You will notice that all of these listed historical societies have a link to a website.
-Some societies do not have websites; others are inconsistent.
-Sometimes their website works, other times it does not.
+Many of these organizations have websites, but we've sadly discovered that we can't rely on the websites.
+Sometimes the website works, other times it does not.
 I guess it's a function of budget in most cases.